VerifyTests/Verify/docs/parameterised.md

 ## Hashing parameters

-`UseParametersHash`() is an alternative to the `UseParameters`() method that will use a hash of the parameters instead stringifying the parameters.
+Parameters can be hashed as an alternative to being stringified.
 This is useful when the parameters are large and could potentially generate file names that exceed allowances of the OS.

+Hashing parameter is achieved by using `UseParameters` in combination with `HashParameters`.
+Alternatively `UseHashedParameters` can be used as a wrapper for those two method calls.

 ### MSTest